michaeltrs/DeepSatModels/README_TSVIT.md

 ### Pre-trained checkpoints
 Download 5-fold PASTIS24 [pre-trained models and tensorboard files](https://drive.google.com/file/d/1AzWEtHxojuCjaIsekja4J54LuEb9e7kw/view?usp=share_link).

 ## Reference
-Please consider citing the following work if you use TSViT or code from this repository in your project:
+Please cite the following work if you use any data or code from this repository in your project:
 ```
 @misc{https://doi.org/10.48550/arxiv.2301.04944,
   doi = {10.48550/ARXIV.2301.04944},